liam-cafearo/vgs-dashboard/README.md

 - [d3.js](https://d3js.org/)
   - I use D3 v3.5.3 to render interactive charts and graphs based on the data I supplied.
 - [dc.js](https://dc-js.github.io/dc.js/)
   - I use dc.js v2.1.10 to make plotting the charts easier.
+This was upgraded from the previously supplied v2.1.0. v2.1.10 included the `beginSlice` and `endSlice` functions to enable the data table pagination.
 - [intro.js](https://introjs.com/)
   - I use intro.js v2.9.3 to create an onboarding process for the dashboard
 - [keen.js](https://github.com/keen/dashboards)